 Performance Factor: When a Planned Event or Test Event is called, is the ratio of: (i) the average hourly kW of Load Relief provided by the Direct Participant or Aggregator during the requested hours, up to the kW of contracted Load Relief to (ii) the kW of contracted Load Relief.
-The Performance Factor is subject to certain adjustments and limitations as described in Section B.9.d below.
+The Performance Factor is subject to certain adjustments and limitations as described in Section B.9.e below.

-Planned Event: The Authority's request, on not less than 21 hours' advance notice, for Load Relief during the Contracted Hours.
-Planned Events will be called when the Authority's dayahead forecasted load level is at least 94 percent of the forecasted summer system-wide peak.
+Planned Event: The Authority's request, on not less than twenty-one (21) hours' advance notice, for Load Relief during the Contracted Hours.
+Planned Events will be called when the Authority's day- ahead forecasted load level is at least 94 percent of the forecasted summer system-wide peak.
 Day-ahead and summer peak forecast information for the system will be posted to the Manager's website.

-Qualifying Paired Battery Storage Equipment: New battery storage projects paired with Eligible Net Metering Technology and installed on the Authority's system after March 1st 2019 that have applied for and received a commitment from the Authority to lock in the current Reservation Payment price for a period of ten years.
+Qualifying Paired Battery Storage Equipment: New battery storage projects paired with Eligible Net Metering Technology and installed on the Authority's system after March 1 2019 that have applied for and received a commitment from the Authority to lock in the current Reservation Payment price for a period of ten (10) years.

-Qualifying Stand-alone Battery Storage Equipment: New Stand-alone battery storage projects installed on the Authority's system after March 1st 2019 that have applied for and received a commitment from the Authority to lock in the current Reservation Payment price for a period of ten years.
+Qualifying Stand-alone Battery Storage Equipment: New Stand-alone battery storage projects installed on the Authority's system after March 1 2019 that have applied for and received a commitment from the Authority to lock in the current Reservation Payment price for a period of ten (10) years.
 Qualifying Stand-alone Battery Storage Equipment is not a net metering eligible technology.

-Test Event: The Authority's request for Direct Participants and Aggregators to provide one hour of Load Relief on not less than 21 hours' advance notice.
+Test Event: The Authority's request for Direct Participants and Aggregators to provide one hour of Load Relief on not less than twenty-one (21) hours' advance notice.

-Unplanned Event: The Authority's request for Load Relief: (a) on less than 21 hours' advance notice; or (b) for hours outside of the Contracted Hours.
+Unplanned Event: The Authority's request for Load Relief: (a) on less than twenty-one (21) hours' advance notice; or (b) for hours outside of the Contracted Hours.